paupowpow/p2pkit-quickstart-android/README.md

 ```

 Once the `ConnectionCallbacks` are registered with the KitClient instance, updates to the connection state will be forwarded to the listener.
-Note that if a listener is registered to a `KitClient` that's already connected, `onConnected()` will directly be called.
+`onConnected()` is immediately called for every additional listener added, if `KitClient` is already connected.

 ## API

 An API is considered to be in use if it has one or more listeners registered.
 If no listeners are registered,
 it is assumed that no one is interested in this API and it might be disabled for battery saving reasons.